zakirhussainshaik/starter-hugo-academic/content/post/channel-hardening-and-favorable-propagation/index.md

 One may wonder what makes Massive MIMO so special than its pioneering technology MIMO, except that it has a massive number of antennas rather than four to eight antennas.
 One immediate benefit that one can easily guess is that with a very large number of antennas, the various gains and benefits Massive MIMO networks can provide over standard MIMO networks (4-8 antennas) will be significant.
 However, two key important features of Massive MIMO that make this technology unique compared to MIMO technology are channel hardening and favourable propagation.

-To mathematical understand these concepts, consider the following noiseless signal model where base station has $M$ antennas in downlink where there are $2$ users and user $1$ receives the following signal:
+To mathematical understand these concepts, consider the following noiseless signal model where base station has $N$ antennas in downlink where there are $2$ users and user $1$ receives the following signal:

 $$y\_{1} = \mathbf h\_{1}^H\mathbf{x} + n$$